 NaKu explains the Compost seals

 Over and over again we are asked what “OK compost Home” means.
 Many of you may have seen the “OK compost” seal on organic bags.
-In this article we explain what the different “OK Compost” seals actually mean.
+In this article we explain what the different “OK Compost” seals of approval actually mean.

 The seal is awarded by TÜV Austria.
 There are two variants.
 The “OK compost INDUSTRIAL” seal is awarded when the product is used in an industrial process.